| Romans 9:18-21 states: "Therefore hath he mercy

 men, is that which is paramount to all things else in the

 creation of men, namely, His own glory."
-14
+14 There are several other scripture texts where election

 and reprobation are set forth in the very same passage.